“I have been blogging 15 times a week and it isn’t working.”

 After weeks or months of this, QFC now has enough of a following that larger clubs want to hire them, including the Big G – but only on the Thursday night showcase (page 2 of the search results).
 So how does QFC get a Saturday night spot at the Big G?
 By promoting Quality F-ing Content more effectively.

 QFC hires a publicist to put together press release for the next big show.
 They get on the phone with the programmers at local radio stations to try to get a little help either by playing some QFC music or at least getting a mention on-air.
-The band goes go to local events and give away CDs, or maybe USB keychain drives containing a few songs.
+The band goes go to local events and give away CDs, or maybe USB flash drives containing a few songs.
 The music is heard and the buzz gets bigger – big enough that the Big G is willing to put QFC in the opening spot on Saturday night (somewhere on page 1 of SERPs) when everyone in town who wants to hear live rock & roll (great content) will be there.
 Now, even more people can see and hear Quality F-ing Content and even bigger things can happen when QFC starts making more new music.

 They could also put hundreds of cheap posters on telephone poles, but that is annoying, rarely fills a club, and does not make QFC look credible (link spam).